Fix Third Party Scripts in Next.js for Better Core Web Vitals

 lazyOnload Strategy

 Scripts that use the lazyOnload strategy are loaded late after all resources have been fetched and during idle time.
-This means that the third party script will not interefere with the next.js chunks and will mimize the impact this script has on the first input delay (FID)
+This means that the third-party script will not interfere with the Next.js chunks and will minimize the impact this script has on Interaction to Next Paint (INP).

 <Script